blertaidrizi/TaskTracker/README.md

 ## UI List Class
 To display the tasks list, I have created another class `UIList`.
 This class has 3 methods:
 1. `ListAll()`: Method for displaying all the content of the tasks list.
-2. `ListInProgress()`: Method for displaying all the tasks whos status is "in-progress"
+2. `ListInProgress()`: Method for displaying all the tasks whose status is "in-progress"
-3. `ListDone()`: Method for displaying all the tasks whos status is "done"
+3. `ListDone()`: Method for displaying all the tasks whose status is "done"
-4. `ListToDo()`: Method for displaying all the tasks whos status is "todo"
+4. `ListToDo()`: Method for displaying all the tasks whose status is "todo"

 ## SaveTo Class
 To store the list of tasks in a json file, I have created the class `SaveTo`.
-This class has to componenets:
+This class has two components:
 1. The readonly string `_path` that stores the path to the json file
 2. The method `ToJson(List<Task> data)` that stores the parameter `data` to the json file.
 In the method first we check if the directory of the file exists, if not it will first create it.
 The second thing is that we convert the `data` to json format.
 After that we store it in the file `Tasks.json'.
 The method that we have used makes sure that the file exists.